 A friend sent me this video.
 Good timing, since I had just posted my article on ranger rolling and how it could be used to reduce the number and weight of stuff-sacks used.

-I don't carry a lot of electronic gear nor idolize my phone, so had not paid much attention to items such as power banks.
+I don't carry a lot of electronic gear nor do Iidolize my phone, so I had not paid much attention to items such as power banks.
 With a suitable suite of compatible devices this may be a step towards solving the problem of the soldier's load.

 One topic touched on is that of “stoveless cooking”.
 My friend sent me an additional video on this:

 Years ago I encountered a technique that might be called the “ mobile haybox”.